 An ecologist who trained for a first degree at the University of Cambridge in 1978, Jon received a scholarship to study for a doctorate in African wildlife management at the University of Zimbabwe in Harare.
 He went on to work in southern Africa in a range of leadership positions directly linked to nature, natural resources and rural development in government, NGOs and the private sector.
 During his time in Africa, Jon gained a diverse portfolio of professional skills and his experiences during this period provided him with unique insights into the complex interplay between politics, economics and environmental policy.

 In 1999, Jon moved to Europe where he facilitated an innovative partnership between the Zimbabwe-based ‘ResourceAfrica’ and Cambridge-based ‘Fauna & Flora International’ which he then ran for several years before joining the United Nations.

-Jon has produced 50 peer-reviewed papers and book chapters as well as dozens of reports and conference proceedings covering issues such as conservation policy, wildlife and protected area management, community-based natural resource management, the sustainable use of natural resources and the relationship between conservation and poverty.
-In recognition of his academic interests he was elected a Member of Hughes Hall College, Cambridge in 2005 and Honorary Professor of Sustainable Resource Management at the University of Kent in 2007.Jon Hutton
+Jon has produced more than 50 peer-reviewed papers and book chapters as well as dozens of reports and conference proceedings covering issues such as conservation policy, wildlife and protected area management, community-based natural resource management, the sustainable use of natural resources and the relationship between conservation and poverty.
+In recognition of his academic interests he was appointed Honorary Professor of Sustainable Resource Management at the University of Kent in 2007 and elected a by-Fellow of Hughes Hall College, Cambridge, in 2017.Jon Hutton